 Facebook – check out the Gypsy Nurse Travel Nurse Facebook Group and Gypsy Nurse Housing Group

 What will my staffing agreement look like?

-If interested we can send a example of our standard staffing agreement.
-Again, the Per Diem Travel Reimbursement and Hourly Compensation information will vary by facility and unit.
-Your staffing agreement will mirror the information you were provided prior to CMS presenting you as a candidate for that specific assignment.
+The Per Diem Travel Reimbursement and Hourly Compensation information will vary by facility and unit.
+We will provide you with the details prior to presenting you as a candidate for that specific assignment.